 I went with a CC 110.
 Why?
 Just for a change.
 Plus they have a 110 year warranty.
 It was on sale at Chain Reaction for just under $100 just over a year ago - lots cheaper than a King.
 I see today they're $217 Canadian.
 Ouch-ouch-ouch.

-Mike The Bike's home wheelbuilding info for Newby motivation.
+Mike The Bike's home wheelbuilding info - dedicated to providing Newby wheelbuilder information and motivation.

 I'm not cranky; I just have a violent reaction to stupid people.

 Simply put, King is the best.
 I've seen one KIng headset outlast four bikes!

 Santa Barbara, CA -- My Photo Site -- My Business Site

 Chris King headset's are awesome.
 The one on my Merlin is about 9 years old, and besides regular service (have it greased every couple of years), I've never had a problem with it.

 ALC12: Matthew - 7 Day 545 mile cycling event from San Francisco to Life to Support HIV/AIDS Services